gudnm/brainf_ck-interpreter/README.md

-# brainf*ck interpreter implemented in Python
+# brainf*ck interpreter and REPL implemented in Python